-You can absolutely make it into a loaf/bread, you could also make it in a round cake pan, square baking dish—you could make it in a muffin or donut pan, the world is your oyster!
+You can absolutely make this banana bread recipe into a loaf, you could also make it in a round cake pan, square baking dish—you could make it in a muffin or donut pan, the world is your oyster!

 I’m so very pleased with the texture and flavor of this— it tastes like a super moist chocolatey cake but with a welcomed fruity hint of banana.
 OK–here’s how you make it:

 1/2 cup almond flour